basemEk/Peace-Maker/README.md

 # Peace-Maker
-Welcome to `PeaceMkr` game, this game is produced by `BOB` team from the cohort 5.
+Welcome to `PeaceMkr` game, this game is produced by `BOB` team from cohort 5.

 `Game brief explanation :`